SirishaJP/Integration-API/README.md

 ## Features

-- **Social Media Integration:** Easily connect to popular social media platforms like Twitter, Facebook, and Instagram.
+- **Social Media Integration:** Easily connect to popular social media platforms like Twitter

-- **Payment Handling:** Simplify online transactions with support for payment gateways like PayPal and Stripe.
+- **Payment Handling:** Simplify online transactions with support for payment gateways like PayPal.

 - **Geolocation Services:** Access geolocation data and integrate maps using the power of Google Maps.